 Soon after the euphoria of the fifties and sixties, scepticism towards nuclear energy grew in Germany.
 More and more citizens offered resistance against the risks of nuclear energy, especially against the further construction of nuclear power plants.
 Names like Wyhl, Brokdorf, Gorleben, Wackersdorf or Kalkar are synonyms for this protest.
 At the latest after the Harrisburg accident in 1979 and then finally after the disaster of Chernobyl in 1986, it had become clear that the risks associated with the use of nuclear energy are not only of theoretical nature.
-Following the declared will of the Federal Government to phase-out nuclear energy, leading to the agreement between the Federal Government and the power utilities of 14th June 2000 (signed on 11 June 2001), the orderly procedure for ending the use of nuclear energy in Germany has begun.
+Following the declared will of the Federal Government to phase-out nuclear energy, leading to the agreement between the Federal Government and the power utilities of 14 June 2000 (signed on 11 June 2001), the orderly procedure for ending the use of nuclear energy is now the specified object of the meanwhile amended Atomic Energy Act.